-GPUs are much better at mining cryptocurrencies compared to CPUs although not better than ASICs for this purpose.
+GPUs are much better at mining cryptocurrencies compared to CPUs, although not better than ASICs for this purpose.
 Well, there are many reasons you might want to mine cryptocurrencies with CPU instead of a GPU such as cost issues because a GPU costs more initially, and uses more power or has a higher power draw than CPU, but it will be much more efficient in the long run and will render more hash power than a CPU and therefore more profitable.
 On a normal setting, you would expect a mining rig that comprises of two to multiple CPU or GPU cards combine together to improve effectiveness and outputs.
 Some aren't profitable alone but will work better when combined but some are, alone.

 Whether you use a GPU, CPU or ASIC may depend on the select coin you wanna mine, as much as it would depend on your profitability goals.
 Some coins do not allow GPU, some allow both GPU and CPU mining.
-But there is a wid variety in both cases.
-For instance, some of the coins you can still mine today with CPUs include Monero, Bitcoin Cash, Dogecoin and ZCash among many others and with GPU, you might consider mining Bitcoin Gold, Aion, Energi, Zencash, Zclassic, ETH, Ethereum Classic, Bitcoin, Monero, Ubiq, Bitcoin Diamond, and many others as well.
+But there is a wide variety in both cases.
+For instance, some of the coins you can still mine today with CPUs include: Monero, Bitcoin Cash, Dogecoin and ZCash among many others and with GPU, you might consider mining Bitcoin Gold, Aion, Energi, Zencash, Zclassic, ETH, Ethereum Classic, Bitcoin, Monero, Ubiq, Bitcoin Diamond, and many others as well.

-With online mining profitability calculators, you can get a glimpse of the amount of profits you would expect when mining a certain crypto that employ a certain mining algo with a certain GPU/CPU/ASIC and hashing algorithm on the fly, although these calculators are far from perfect because profitability has to do with among other indeterminacies like future prices of coins.
+With online mining profitability calculators, you can get a glimpse of the amount of profits you would expect when mining a certain crypto that employs a certain mining algo with a certain GPU/CPU/ASIC and hashing algorithm on the fly, although these calculators are far from perfect because profitability has to do with among other indeterminacies like future prices of coins.